Privacy Policy

 • Export — You may request a machine-readable export of your personal data.

-• Opt out of facial recognition — You may request that your face embeddings be deleted from our system.
+• Opt out of facial recognition — You may request that your face templates or embeddings and associated FaceIds be deleted.
 You can still use the Service with manual attendance options.

 To exercise any of these rights, contact us at [email protected].
 We will respond to your request within 30 days.